hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 2.16.2 <a id="container_sync_request"></a>Configuring Containers to Synchronize

 This section describes how to set up synchronization between a source and destination container.
 To set up a chain, or two-way synchronization, simply repeat the operation for the new source and destination.
-To set up syncronization between containers you need to know or agree:
+To set up synchronization between containers you need to know or agree:

 * The full pathname of the destination container  -- to include system name, account and container name (e.g., https://region-b.geo-1.objects.hpcloudsvc.com/v1/12345987654321/dest)
-* The full pathname of the source container  -- to include system name, account and container name (e.g., region-b.geo-1.objects.hpcloudsvc.com/v1/12345987654321/src)
+* The full pathname of the source container  -- to include system name, account and container name (e.g., https://region-b.geo-1.objects.hpcloudsvc.com/v1/12345987654321/src)
 * Select and agree on a secret string -- in effect, this is a shared password.
 Only if both sides have the same password will the system synchronize containers.
 Obviously, you should keep this secret.
-If this becomes know to someone else, they could overwrite the contents of the destination container (but not copy the source container).
+If this becomes known to someone else, they could overwrite the contents of the destination container (but not copy the source container).

 You then: